This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Bea Johnson’s Five Rs: Refuse, Reduce, Reuse, Recycle, Rot

 You’ve probably heard of the three Rs: reduce, reuse, and recycle.
 These terms were first popularized in the late-1970s, following the Resource Conservation and Recovery Act.
-The idea was simple: Give the public a motto for reducing waste to curb North Americans’ seemingly unstoppable proclivity for making trash and to aid governments’ abilities to manage it.
+The idea was simple: Give the public a motto for reducing waste and aid the ability of governments to manage it.

-Despite our familiarity with the three Rs, and the fact that “zero waste” trends seem to be advancing at lightning speed, waste is still a huge problem around the world, and one that continues to grow exponentially.
+Despite our familiarity with the three Rs, and the fact that “zero waste” trends abound, waste is still a huge problem globally.

-In 2013, Bea Johnson gave the world the Five Rs in her book Zero Waste Home: The Ultimate Guide to Simplifying Your Life by Reducing Your Waste.
+In 2013, Bea Johnson gave the world the Five Rs with her book Zero Waste Home: The Ultimate Guide to Simplifying Your Life by Reducing Your Waste.
 They are: Refuse, Reduce, Reuse, Recycle, and Rot.
-The Five Rs give us a new framework for dealing with waste in our lives, in part by helping us acknowledge the habits that lead to more waste and more trash.
+The Five Rs give us a new framework for dealing with waste by helping us acknowledge the habits that lead to waste to begin with.

 Let's break them down.